Enderlook/Net-Pools/README.md

         /// <summary>
         /// Gets an approximate count of the objects stored in the pool.<br/>
         /// This value is not accurate and may be lower or higher than the actual count.<br/>
-        /// This is primary used for debugging purposes.
+        /// This is primarily used for debugging purposes.
         /// </summary>
         /// <returns>Approximate count of elements in the pool.
 If this operation is not supported, return -1 instead of throwing.</returns>
         public abstract int ApproximateCount();